Brenneriroa

 Brenneriroa or Løiten brænderi is a village in Løten Municipality in Innlandet county, Norway.
 It is located along the river Fura, about 2 km northwest of the village of Løten.
 The historic Løten Church lies about half-way between the two villages.

-The 0.78 km2 village has a population (2021) of 874 and a population density of 1185 PD/km2.
+The 0.78 km2 village has a population (2024) of 924 and a population density of 1185 PD/km2.

+Name

-The village is known as Løiten brænderi after the well-know distillery that once was located in the western part of the village.
+The village was historically known as Løiten brænderi after the well-known distillery that once was located in the western part of the village.
+Statistics Norway still uses that name for the village, but the official name according to the Norwegian Mapping Authority is Brenneriroa.
 The eastern part of the village is also known as Slettmoen.